 12. MONOCACY CREEK

-Most trout in the Monocacy are at least 12 inches in length, with some exceeding 15 inches.
+Most trout in Monocacy Creek are at least 12 inches in length, with some exceeding 15 inches.
 For the seasoned anglers looking for a challenge, the wild browns that roam the creek are no easy task to pull in.
 With great fishing offered year round, the Monocacy is a perfect place to come with a spinner rod or fly gear.

 13. WISSAHICKON CREEK

 Wissahickon Creek proves that anglers don’t even need to travel to remote locations to enjoy trout season in Pennsylvania.
 More than 50 miles of rugged trails offer hikers, mountain bikers, and equestrians the opportunity to explore the park’s dense forests, open meadows, and shaded creeks.
 Wissahickon Creek is stocked with trout every spring, luring fisherman to its banks, while birdwatchers migrate to the restored Andorra and Houston meadows to witness the arrival of dozens of bird species.
-The creek is in one of the areas that mark opening day on April 1, so anglers eager to get an early start.
+The creek is in one of the areas that mark opening day on April 1, so anglers eager to get an early start, take note.

 14. YOUGHIOGHENY RIVER